TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 36/Job 36.13.md

 ---

-But they that are godless in heart lay up anger: They cry not for help when he bindeth them.
+"But those who are godless in heart lay up anger.
+They don't cry for help when he binds them.